Where is your office located?

 What is your cancellation policy?

-If you need to cancel your appointment, please do so quickly.
+If you need to cancel your appointment, please do so as soon as possible.
 You need to make cancellations via phone or email.
-Cancellations within less than 24 hours from the appointment time will result in a full charge for the appointment.
+Cancellations within less than 24 hours from the appointment time will result in a full fee charge for the appointment.

 Do I have to be a Christian to work with Luminous Christian Counseling?

-No, not all my clients would say they are Christians, but they come to me because they want to hear the Bible’s perspective and Christian values.
-Sometimes, one person in the relationship is a practicing Christian, the other isn’t, and they’re benefitting from trying to understand where their believing spouse is coming from.
+No, because not all my clients would say they are Christians, but they come to me because they want to hear the Bible’s perspective and learn from a counselor with Christian values.
+Sometimes, one person in the marriage is a practicing Christian, the other isn’t, and the non-Christian benefits from trying to understand where their believing spouse is coming from.

 Think of Luminous Christian Counseling as something like eating at an Italian restaurant.
 You don’t have to be Italian to eat at an Italian restaurant, and nobody’s at the door bouncing you out to the street without a 23 and Me report and proof of Italian heritage.